Glenrothes: Glenrothes new town

-Unlike the other post-war Scottish new towns of Cumbernauld, East Kilbride, Irvine and Livingston, Glenrothes was not originally to be a Glasgow overspill new town, although it did later take this role.
-It was however populated in the early 1950s, in part by families moving from the declining coalfield areas of Scotland.
-It is also the only Scottish new town to not take its name from an existing settlement and in that respect was a completely new settlement.
+Unlike the other post-war Scottish new towns, Cumbernauld, East Kilbride, Irvine and Livingston, Glenrothes was not originally to be a Glasgow overspill new town, although it did later take this role.
+However a sizeable proportion of the population in the early 1950s was made up by families moving from the declining coalfield areas of Scotland who were looking for work and an improved quality of life.
+It is also the only Scottish new town not to take its name from an existing settlement; in that respect it was a completely new settlement.

 Industrial history

 Before Glenrothes was developed, the main industries in the area were papermaking, coal mining and farming.
-Local paper manufacturers included the Tullis Russell and Dixons Mills near Markinch in the east and the Fettykil and Prinlaws Mills to the west at Leslie.
-The papermills established along the banks of the River Leven which provided energy to power their operations.
+Local paper manufacturers included the Auchmuty and Rothes Mills (latterly Tullis Russell) and Balbirnie Mills (later Sappi Graphics) near Markinch in the east and the Fettykil (now the Sapphire Paper Mill) and Prinlaws Mills to the west at Leslie.
+The paper mills were established along the banks of the River Leven which powered their operations.

 Scotland had emerged from the Second World War in a strong position both to contribute to the UK's post-war reconstruction, and to help repay heavy overseas debt incurred in rearmament and six years of war.
 At the heart of government strategy was the need to produce energy, and the first focus of the resulting industrial renewal was massive investment by the state in the Scottish coal industry.
-The case for developing Glenrothes was partially driven by this strategy, and was further advanced in a report produced in 1946 by Sir Frank Mears to the Central and South-East Scotland Planning Committee.
+The case for developing Glenrothes was partially driven by this strategy, and was further advanced in the Regional Plan for Central and South-East Scotland prepared in 1946 by Sir Frank Mears.
 This specifically made the case for a new town in the Leslie-Markinch area to support growth in the coal mining industry in Fife.

 The Rothes Colliery, the new coal mine associated with the town's development, was built on land to the west of Thornton, an established village south of Glenrothes.
-The mine, which was officially opened by Queen Elizabeth II in 1957, was promoted as a key driver in the economic regeneration of central Fife.
-However, un-stemmable flooding and geological problems in the area combined with a lessening demand for coal nationally made the mine less viable, and it was closed in 1965.
+The mine, which was formally opened by Queen Elizabeth II in 1957, was promoted as a key driver in the economic regeneration of central Fife.
+However, unstemmable flooding and geological problems in the area, combined with a lessening demand for coal nationally, made the mine less viable, and it was closed in 1965.
 Ironically, miners who had worked in older deep pits in the area had warned against the development of the Rothes pit for this very reason.